yashmoradiya99/Jewelleryflutterproject/README.md

 all set,
-then go to flutterproject\jewelleryapp\lib\resource\UrlResource.dart, got it CTR+R and type "CMD", then type  "ipconfig", then copy IPV4  Ip-address, open UrlResource.dart and change all IP-ADDRESS for this 192/168/122/177 and paste above ip address, then all set, if code has error then go to terminal and type "flutter pub get", "flutter clean ", then code is error free , then connect phone and run it.
+then go to flutterproject\jewelleryapp\lib\resource\UrlResource.dart, got it CTR+R and type "CMD", then type  "ipconfig", make sure that your PC/Laptop and Your Mobile has same network or wife, then copy IPV4  Ip-address, open UrlResource.dart and change all IP-ADDRESS for this 192/168/122/177 and paste above ip address, then all set, if code has error then go to terminal and type "flutter pub get", "flutter clean ", then code is error free , then connected phone run it.